trychlos/pwix-modal/README.md

 `pwix:modal` may use `localStorage` to record the size of a dialog through the `mdSizeKey` argument of the `Modal.run()` method.

-Because this is dynamically done on a per dialog basis, and only on the caller request, the package cannot advertize of this use, relying on the caller own declaration.
+Because this is dynamically done on a per dialog basis, and only on the caller request, the package cannot advertise of this use, relying on the caller own declaration.

 ---
 P. Wieser